ONE DAY WORKSHOPS IN 2014

-Birding by Ear: April 2014.
-Dates TBD
+Birding by Ear: April 17 & 19, 2014

 Learn to use your ears as much as (if not more than) your eyes while birding your favorite destinations.
 This class will delve into the world of bird vocalizations and give you a framework for learning the voices of our master singers.
 The evening classroom session will introduce you to sonograms and vocalization types, as well as work on comparisons between similar sounding Arizona species.
 The field trip will give students a chance to use these skills in the field.
 Vocalizations will be recorded and brought back to the classroom to analyze.